Our Team

 Diana McCorquodale

-Diana is going into her second year of the JD program at Western Law.
+Diana is in her second year of the JD program at Western Law.
 Prior to law school, Diana earned her Honours Bachelor of Science in Biochemistry from McGill University.
 She developed an interest in intellectual property law and patent protection after spending her undergraduate thesis working with oligonucleotide therapeutics.
 In her free time, Diana enjoys travelling, trying new food, and collecting records.

 Makayla Cherrett